cwatson/brainGraph/README.md

 brain MRI studies.
 I also include some code for getting your data *into* R *from* Freesurfer, FSL, and DPABI, and some suggestions for workflow organization.
-The User Guide is the most complete documentation of this package, so I encourage you to read through it.
+The User Guide is the most complete documentation of this package, so I encourage you to read it thoroughly.
 Please start with the *Preface*.

 To access the User Guide, a PDF is available at
 [this link.](https://cwatson.github.io/files/brainGraph_UserGuide.pdf)

 # Graph measures